Jacob Heyward

-Jacob August Heyward (born August 1, 1995) is an American professional baseball outfielder who is currently a free agent.
+Jacob August Heyward (born August 1, 1995) is an American former professional baseball outfielder and current coach.
 He played college baseball at the University of Miami.
-He was selected by the Giants in the 18th round of the 2016 Major League Baseball draft.
+He was selected by the San Francisco Giants in the 18th round of the 2016 Major League Baseball draft, and played with the organization through the 2022 season.
+Following the end of his playing career, Heyward remained with the Giants as a minor league coach.

 Amateur career

 Heyward attended Eagle's Landing Christian Academy in McDonough, Georgia.
 In 2013, as a senior, he batted .331 with nine home runs and 42 RBIs and was drafted by the Atlanta Braves in the 38th round of the 2013 Major League Baseball draft.
 However, he did not sign and instead enrolled at the University of Miami where he played college baseball for the Miami Hurricanes.

 In 2014, as a freshman at Miami, Heyward appeared in only 24 games.
 However, in 2015, his sophomore year, he broke out and emerged as Miami's starting left fielder, batting .327 with four home runs and 24 RBIs in 56 games.
 He also batted .355 in nine 2015 NCAA Division I baseball tournament games, including batting .455 in three games at the 2015 College World Series.
 Heyward returned in 2016 as the club's starting right fielder, hitting .242 with six home runs, 39 RBIs, and a .403 on-base percentage in 64 starts.